 -Texas Monthly June 1987

 This first location was received relatively well by Houstonians.
-However, they were far from having Ninfa’s shaking in their boots.
-This decent reception, along with decent income from Dallas locations helped to support a second Houston location.
+Although, they were far from having Ninfa’s shaking in their boots.
+This decent reception, along with decent income from Dallas locations helped to quickly support the idea for a second Houston location.
 Their first location had been, in what was at the time Houston’s own burgeoning part of town.
 The corner of Westcreek Lane, and Westheimer.
-The area had been known throughout the 70s as “Acid Lane” and featured a variety of smoke shops, among other less savory things.
+The area had been known throughout the 70s as “Acid Lane” and featured a variety of smoke shops, among other less savory things, but had recently been re-imagined as trendy shops and restaurants, like Le Peep.

 |4608 Westheimer Rd, Houston, TX 77027||Demolished|